-The hearth framing must be constructed of non-combustible materials (such as metal framing or equivalent material) and placed on HX3(s) or HX4(s) and 1/2 in.
+The hearth framing must be constructed of non-combustible materials (such as metal framing or equivalent material) and placed on HX3(s), HX4(2), and 1/2 in.
 Durock, or equivalent material.
 See Figure 6.9.

 When creating the platform, allow for the thickness of the non-combustible finishing materials.